 - $4,250 toward law school tuition for the year.

 Fellowships are awarded on the basis of academic merit and demonstrated interest in the principles and issues that inspired Morse—including public service, fair labor practices, representative government, and civil rights.
-Applications for current students are due by noon Monday, February 23, 2015.
-Applications for incoming students are accepted on a rolling basis every year.
+Applications for incoming students are accepted on a rolling basis every year, with most decisions being made by the end of March.
+Applications for current students are due each February for the following year.

 View application materials